Ascent Of The Amazon Logo

 The lay of the land

-December 22, 2017 by Pete
+December 22, 2017 by Casey

 It would have been much quicker walking along the exposed banks of the Solimões (Amazon) river, but the risk of encountering river pirates was very high – so for this latest section, Coari to Tefé, we would just have to grit our teeth, sharpen our machetes, and cut our own path through the longer and … Read more »